htejera/publii-marquee-feed-plugin/README.md

 ## License

 This plugin is released under the MIT License.
 See the bundled [LICENSE](https://github.com/htejera/publii-marquee-feed-plugin/blob/main/LICENSE) file for details.
+The author of the icon is designmodo.